Drug barons of Colombia: Carlos Lehder

 Carlos Lehder (1949–) was one of Colombia's most dangerous drug barons in the early to mid-1980s.
 Born in Armenia, Colombia, Lehder eventually ran a cocaine transport empire on Norman's Cay island, 210 mi off the Florida coast in the central Bahamas.
-Some people have said that Lehder, with German ancestry, was allegedly also active in the small Quintín Lamé Movement, an indigenous guerrilla that was related to the FARC and the M-19, but these allegations haven't been proven.
+Some people have said that Lehder, with German ancestry, was allegedly also active in the small Quintín Lamé Movement, an indigenous guerrilla that was related to the FARC and the M-19, but these allegations have not been proven.
 Lehder was one of the founding members of Muerte a Secuestradores, a paramilitary group whose focus was to retaliate against the kidnappings of cartel members and their families by the guerrillas.

 His motivation to join the MAS was to retaliate against the M-19 guerrilla movement, which, on 19 November 1981, attempted to kidnap him in order to ask for a ransom, but he escaped from the kidnappers and they only managed to shoot him in the leg.
 Lehder's ultimate scheme was to revolutionize the cocaine trade by transporting the drug to the United States, using small aircraft from Norman's Cay.
 Lehder is estimated to have spent $4.5 million on the island in total.
 In 1987, he was extradited to the United States, where he was tried and sentenced to life without parole, plus an additional 135 years.
 In 1992, in exchange for Lehder's agreement to testify against Manuel Noriega, his sentence was reduced to a total of 55 years.
 He is considered to be one of the most important Colombian drug kingpins to be successfully prosecuted in the United States.

 Before his downfall, estimates of Lehder's annual income ranged as high as $300 million.